How to Install Jellyfin Media Server on Debian Linux

 http://<server-ip>:8096

 Replace <server-ip> with the IP address of your server.
-The setup wizard will reappear, allowing you to reconfigure the server from the beginning.
+Consequently, the setup wizard will reappear, allowing you to reconfigure the server from the beginning.

 Setting Permissions for Jellyfin Media Drives

 To ensure Jellyfin can access your media directories, you need to configure the appropriate permissions.
-This step allows Jellyfin to read and manage your media files effectively.
+In particular, this step allows Jellyfin to read and manage your media files effectively.

 Step 1: Install the ACL Package